Kevin Hart Posts Happy Family Photos Amid Cheating Scandal

 Two weeks after a cheating and extortion scandal rocked his life, Kevin Hart is putting on a happy face with his family.

-On Saturday, the Central Intelligence star hit up the oh-so Instagramable Museum of Ice Cream with his pregnant wife Eniko Parris and kids Heaven Hart and Hendix Hart, his children from a previous marriage.
+On Saturday, the Central Intelligence star hit up the oh-so Instagramable Museum of Ice Cream in Los Angeles with his pregnant wife Eniko Parris and kids Heaven Hart and Hendix Hart, his children from a previous marriage.

 Along with the cute pics, Kevin had some clear messages to his 54 million followers that the his marriage and family was still very much in tact.

-Along with a photo of the foursome posing in front of a couple of over-sized popsicles, Kevin wrote, "#Harts #TheseAreTheOnlyOpinionsThatMatter #WeChooseToLiveLoveAndLaugh #TheOnlyOnesThatMatter #HappySaturday #DopePic."
+Along with a photo of the foursome posing in front of a couple of over-sized popsicles, Kevin wrote some telling hashtags: "#Harts #TheseAreTheOnlyOpinionsThatMatter #WeChooseToLiveLoveAndLaugh #TheOnlyOnesThatMatter #HappySaturday #DopePic."

-Both Kevin and Eniko took to Instagram to post a plethora of fun-filled pics from the ice cream social.
+During the outing, both Kevin and Eniko took to Instagram to post a plethora of fun-filled pics from the ice cream social.

 E!
 News previously reported that his wife had accepted her husband's apology and planned to move forward with him as a couple.